 Low Sodium Diet Foods

 Most of us have heard the doctor say, “Eat less salt, too much of it is bad for your blood pressure”.
 So we know that eating more salt means more risk of having high blood pressure.
+Don’t worry, for you we have listed some low sodium diet foods to enjoy.

 - But Why Does Salt Affect Blood Pressure?